 6.48 Where a government formation process results in a change of administration, Ministers usually remain in office in a caretaker capacity until the new government is appointed, at which time the outgoing Prime Minister will advise the Governor-General to accept the resignations of the entire ministry.

-6.50 Ministerial and Secretariat Services in the Department of Internal Affairs provides practical assistance to outgoing Ministers in relation to staff, office, and other practical arrangements, including guidance on the storage and disposal of Ministers' official papers (see paragraphs 8.100 – 8.107).
-The Cabinet Office seeks information from outgoing Ministers about gifts they have received while in office (see paragraphs 2.84 – 2.92).
+6.50 Ministerial Services in the Department of Internal Affairs provides practical assistance to outgoing Ministers in relation to staff, office, and other practical arrangements, including guidance on the storage and disposal of Ministers' official papers (see paragraphs 8.112 - 8.119).
+The Cabinet Office seeks information from outgoing Ministers about gifts they have received while in office (see paragraphs 2.88 - 2.96).
+See also the guidance about post-Ministerial employment at paragraph 2.114.

 6.51 Since the introduction of New Zealand's proportional representation electoral system, it has been the practice to hold a full appointment ceremony when a government is formed after an election, even when the composition of the government has not greatly changed.
 The ceremony formally marks the formation and commencement of the new administration and marks the end of the caretaker period.